Common Ducks in Central Florida

 - Learn more about the “mallard possession rules” you must follow if you own or are thinking about owning mallard (or fertile hybrids like Khaki campbells, indian runner ducks, etc) here: https://myfwc.com/wildlifehabitats/wildlife/waterfowl/mallard-possession-rule/faqs/

-In short, a permit is required in order for anyone to possess mallards or their fertile domestic hybrids.
+In summary, a permit from Florida Fish and Wildlife is required for anyone to possess mallards or their fertile domestic hybrids.
 Contact FWC’s Captive Wildlife Section with further questions.

 Florida Mottled DuckThe Florida mottled duck is one of the only species of ducks in North America that does not migrate.
 Florida’s mottled duck is an endemic species, meaning it only exists in Florida.
 Because of this, the Florida Fish and Wildlife Conservation Commission (FWC) has the primary responsibility to manage and protect this species.